MrCipher691/Data-Structures/README.md

 ## Binary Search Tree - BSTree.cpp

 A menu driven program to create a simple binary search tree and basic implementation features such as creating list/nodes, searhcing nodes, delete nodes, in-order traversal, etc.

+## Depth First Search - DFS.cpp

+A menu driven program to create a simple graph and implementation of depth first search alogrithm on it and to display the output.

+## Prim's Alogrithm - Prims_Algo.cpp

+A menu driven program to create a simple graph and implementation of Prim's alogrithm on it to to find the minimum cost path of a spanning tree and display the output.

+## File Organistaion: Direct Access - Direct.c

+A program to create a simple database from user and save it in a file, and then implement direct access method to fetch the contents of the file.

+## File Organistaion: Sequential Access - Sequential.c

+A program to create a simple database from user and save it in a file, and then implement sequential access method to fetch the contents of the file.